apache/flink-web/_posts/2020-02-26-demo-fraud-detection-2.md

 }
 ```

-Obviously, adding rules to this list is possible directly inside the code of the Flink Job at the stage of its initialization (create a List object, use it's `add` method).
+Adding rules to this list is obviously possible directly inside the code of the Flink Job at the stage of its initialization (create a `List` object, use it's `add` method).
 A major drawback of doing so is that it will require recompilation of the job with each rule modification.
-In the real Fraud Detection system, you can expect to modify these rules on a frequent basis, which makes this approach unacceptable from the point of view of business and operational requirements - a different approach is needed.
+In a real Fraud Detection system, rules are expected to change on a frequent basis which makes this approach unacceptable from the point of view of business and operational requirements - a different approach is needed.

 Let's next have a look at a sample rule definition, which we have introduced in the previous post: